Beginners’ Guide to Forex Day Trading Strategies and Styles

 Swing traders hold positions from a few days to a few weeks, aiming to capture medium-sized price moves.
 They typically work on 4-hour and daily charts, which reduces the number of decisions needed and suits traders who cannot monitor screens all day.

-Swing trading is often a better starting point for newer traders because it gives more time to think through each trade.
+Swing trading is often a better starting point for newer traders because it allows more time to analyse each trading decision.
 If you want to understand which style fits your situation, FXrecap has a detailed breakdown of scalping vs day trading vs swing trading worth reading through.

 Position Trading

-Position traders hold trades for weeks, months, or even longer, basing their decisions primarily on fundamental analysis and the macro picture.
+Position traders hold trades for weeks, months, or even longer, basing their decisions primarily on fundamental analysis and the long-term economic outlook.
 They look at interest rate differentials, economic outlook, and long-term trend structure.
 This style requires the patience to sit through drawdowns and the conviction to hold when short-term noise moves against you.

 Core Forex Trading Strategies Explained